drtoothpaste/drtoothpaste/README.md

 Often imitated.
 Never duplicated.

 [WiGLE](https://wigle.net/index) contributor and wardriver (warcyclist) extraordinaire.
-I use Raspberry Pis to build mobile wardriving rigs.
+I use Raspberry Pis to build mobile wardriving rigs, test android phones running Wigle or WardriveGo, and evaluate esp32 wardriving devices.

 Send your wardriving device which I will put through real world field testing.
 You will get the perspective of the 2nd highest ranked wardriver in the world, as well as honest performance metrics which you will be able to use to refine your device.